An Online Japanese Miscellany

 An interesting note is that names of more than two syllables were never finished off with a ~ko suffix; it was deemed simply too much name.
 Women were usually given two syllable names as well, without the suffix, although in the court three syllable names (no suffix) were not uncommon.

 Frequently the names of plants, things from the arts, seasonal elements, and other feminine things were taken for use as womens names.
-For example, in the film Ran, the bitch-figure is Kaede (maple).
+For example, in the film Ran, the Lady Macbeth stand-in is Kaede (maple).
 The 1500s saw the introduction of the honorific prefix O~, thus names like O-matsu (pine), O-gin (silver; final n being a syllable in Japanese), O-haru (spring), etc. Modern naming practice would render that last as Haruko.

 Common second-characters for womens names were ~e (branch), ~e (bay), ~e (a great amount of ~), ~no (plain, field) and ~yo (age, generation), and even the lowly ~me (woman).